Webinar

 Session details

-Our speakers from Sussex University will present a research round-up special session on the latest agiLab project exploring the concept of appreciation in addressing the agile working needs of workers in low-income households in areas with high levels of deprivation.
+Our speakers from Sussex University presented a research round-up special session on the latest agiLab project exploring the concept of appreciation in addressing the agile working needs of workers in low-income households in areas with high levels of deprivation.

-Thought leader, Dr Becky Faith will discuss how digital accessibility affects the implementation of agile working and shares insights about how to optimise digital inclusion across an agile workforce.
+Thought leader, Dr Becky Faith discussed how digital accessibility affects the implementation of agile working and shared insights about how to optimise digital inclusion across an agile workforce.

-NHS colleagues will lead discussions around the emerging practice of self-rostering and share a best practice exemplar on the ‘Time to Talk’ initiative and ‘Building a Culture of Belonging’ at NHS South, Central and West
+NHS colleagues lead discussions around the emerging practice of self-rostering and shared a best practice exemplar on the ‘Time to Talk’ initiative and ‘Building a Culture of Belonging’ at NHS South, Central and West

 Speakers